 King Edward gave Tostig the important position of Earl of Northumbria and the difficult job of bringing the northern state under control.

 A rebellion against Tostig, Earl of Northumbria leads to Tostig fleeing to Flanders and Morcar becoming the new Earl.

-King Harold II defeated the invasion threat from Harold Hardrada, King of Norway and his own brother Tostig, both of whom were killed.
-This stretched his forces to the limit as they quickly had to march south to defend against William of Normandy's invasion at Hastings.
+King Harold defeated the invasion threat from Harold Hardrada, King of Norway and his own brother Tostig, both of whom were killed.
+This stretched his forces to the limit as they quickly had to march south to defend against William the Conqueror's invasion from Normandy.